 Private Sale vs Broker

-Private sale is common.
-The first step is often reaching out to existing ecommerce businesses to gauge if there is any interest.
+Private sales are typically not that common but they represent the best way to get a good deal on an ecommerce business for sale.
+The first step in this approach is reaching out to existing eCommerce businesses to gauge if they are interested in selling.
 Most are likely to decline or not respond.
 Out of those that respond, not all will be good fits after due diligence.

 Best Marketplaces For Buying an Ecommerce Business